vishaltak/gitlab-compose-kit/README.md

 On macOS this projects uses NFS to pass data between host and containers.
 It seems to be more performant than using [osxfs](https://docs.docker.com/docker-for-mac/osxfs-caching/#performance-implications-of-host-container-file-system-consistency).

-To configure NFS server on your macOS run this simple script that sets `/etc/exports`:
+To configure an NFS server on macOS, run this simple script that sets `/etc/exports`:

 ```bash